 Both the USB TX Data and Command FIFOs handle USB retries.
-Due to the bursting nature of USB 3.1 Gen 1, there may be multiple packets that were transmitted but not yet acknowledged.
-It is possible that a packet and all following packets need to be retried.
-Therefore, a packet's command information and it's payload can not be released until it is acknowledged.
 When a USB packet is acknowledged, its command information is popped from the USB TX Command FIFO and its storage can be release from the USB TX Data FIFO (note that zero length packets would not release any USB TX Data FIFO space).